TypeStrong/atom-typescript/README.md

 ![you definitely get the point](https://raw.githubusercontent.com/TypeStrong/atom-typescript/master/docs/screens/hover.png)

 ## Compile on save
-TypeScript files will be compiled on save.
+TypeScript files will be compiled on save automattically.
 Different notifications are given if `emit` was successful or not.
-[Configuration driven by `tsconfig.json`](https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md)
+If you need to disable this feature. add `"compileOnSave": false` in your `tsconfig.json`.

 ![](https://raw.githubusercontent.com/TypeStrong/atom-typescript/master/docs/screens/compile%20success.png)